Precomputed Entity Attributes

 wanting the old error behavior could use these types and functions instead of

-Entities
+Entities and Entity.

 To me, this provides little benefit, at the expense of more confusion and more APIs to maintain.
 It also doesn't make any of the changes more back-compatible; for users, migrating their code to use these renamed types and functions may be just as much work as adopting the actual breaking changes proposed in this RFC.